How I Make OpGuides

 Ultimately, I think the take away for anybody wanting to make their own website should be this:

-You’re not making a website for a fortune 500 company, and the most important thing on the page is the content(3).
+You’re not making a website for a fortune 500 company, and the most important thing on the page is the contentassuming you don’t want to be a webdev for hire - if that’s the case you should probably give more of a shit.
 Find a good, free, template for a static site generator you don’t hate using- or if you want a site similar to mine, use docsify - and start writing and deploy as you go.
 You can always go back and edit later, but not putting anything out there doesn’t do anybody any good.

 I’ve also found some other sites useful for making my website: